Energy Insights

 🔑 Key Point

 CCL is charged per kWh consumed.
-Unlike standing charges, the impact scales directly with your usage.
-Higher-consumption businesses feel the increase more, making energy efficiency measures doubly valuable – they reduce both your energy costs and your CCL liability.
+The impact scales with usage.
+Energy efficiency measures reduce both your energy costs and your CCL liability.

 ⚖️ Gas and Electricity Rates: Now Equal

-If your business is a heavy gas user, you've already absorbed a significant CCL increase in April 2024.
-The April 2026 and 2027 increases apply to both fuels equally, so there's no longer a CCL advantage to being gas-heavy versus electricity-heavy.
-The decision between fuels should now be based purely on unit rates, efficiency and your operational needs.
+This means there's no longer a CCL advantage to being gas-heavy versus electricity-heavy.
+The decision between fuels should now be based purely on unit rates, efficiency and operational needs.

 ✅ Climate Change Agreement Discounts